 Hari Bachi Kabuto (bowl helmet) was crafted by the skilled Gashira katchû-shi (Japanese armor smith) at the Iron Mountain Armory.
-The Gashira class Hari-bachi is crafted to replicate a traditional mult-plate bowl (hachi) kabuto.
-This can be crafted as a simulated plate or laminated plate (ken) design.
+The Gashira class Hari-bachi is crafted to replicate a traditional multi-plate Suji-bachi Kabuto with raised or flat flanges.
+It features a flat nanbokuchô mabisashi (flat visor) and large fukigaeshi (turnbacks or ears) common in the Nanboku-chō to Muromachi eras.
 Simulated hari-bachi are pressed into a bowl shaped helmet, from a single sheet of steel.
-We apply thin metal strips to simulate the layer plate design.
-The laminated plate option will be crafted with individual steel plates, cut and shaped by hand and then riveted together.
-Some spot welding may be used to re-enforce the plating.
-Please select which option you would prefer from the order options to the right.
+We apply your choice of copper tubes for raised plate design or thin metal strips to simulate the flat plate design (as seen in the product image).
+The flat flanges (plate ridges), give a more sleek look and protects the flanges from bending / denting if struck.

 This particular Hari-Bachi Kabuto is pictured with the 8 simulated plates with raised rivets, Egawa E1, Black Kawa Fukurin and Kiritsuke-Kozane plating style.
 You can of course custom design your own kabuto using the many available options on this page.
-This is the perfect kabuto to honor any Gashira samurai.
+This is a great budget friendly kabuto to honor any Gashira samurai.
 You can order this Gashira Class Hari Bachi kabuto with your preference of mengu (facial armor), menpo (half face with nose – pictured) with options mustache style or hanbo (lower face).

 Features: Gashira Class Hari Bachi Kabuto.